Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Week 6 Odds, Plays and Insights for October 14, 2021

 Over/under insights

-- Philadelphia and its opponents have combined to score more than 52.5 points in two games this season.
+- Philadelphia's games have gone over 52.5 points in two opportunities this season.

-- The two teams combine to score 56.4 points per game, 3.9 more than the over/under in this contest.
+- The combined points per game average of the two teams, 56.4, is 3.9 points above Thursday's over/under.

-- The 49.2 combined points per game that these two squads have allowed this season are 3.3 fewer than the 52.5 over/under in this contest.
+- The 49.2 combined points per game that these two squads have allowed this season are 3.3 fewer than the 52.5 total in this contest.

 - Buccaneers games have an average total of 51.4 points this season, 1.1 fewer than Thursday's over/under.

-- The 52.5 over/under in this game is 2.8 points above the 49.7 average total in Eagles games this season.
+- The 49.7 PPG average total in Eagles games this season is 2.8 points fewer than this game's over/under.

 Buccaneers stats and trends